arllanos/minesweeper-API/README.md

     ]
 ]
 ```
+**Note!**
 Using Postman?
-You can pretty render the reponse using the Postman Visualize feature.
+You can pretty render the response using the Postman Visualize feature.
 Follow this steps to render the game board in Postman:
 1. Add [this](https://gist.github.com/arllanos/6a57c6b293c0c7280562aef3d97eb248) code to the `Tests` script for the request.
 2. Click `Send` to run the request.